trisulnsm/dinodoc/trisuldocs/docs/ag/webadmin/backup.md

    details
 4. You will be asked to enter a remote directory

-Once complete a crontab entry will be automatically created to backup at 4:00AM daily.
+Once completed, a crontab entry will be automatically created to backup at 4:00AM daily.
 You may adjust this later.

 ### Backup Trisul Configuration